Home » Student life

 8 ways to work on your language skills on a study abroad placement

-Study abroad placements provide you with the perfect opportunity to work on your language skills.
-Whether you have studied hard before your time away or whether you are new to
+This article was written by Rachel Brooks from University of Exeter Study abroad placements provide you with the perfect opportunity to work on your language skills.
+Whether you have studied

 Living on your own for the first time is a big step, but it doesn’t have to be daunting.
 From managing bills and budgets to cooking your first proper meals, we’ve got all the tips you need to survive—and thrive—as an independent student.
 Say goodbye to instant noodles and hello to confident adulting!